Reviews You Can Rely On

 Available Widths Medium

 While the Loyak boasts many pluses, it has its drawbacks.
-Given the canvas uppers and snug fit, it's not a very warm boot.
+Given the canvas uppers and snug fit, it's not a very warm shoe.
 It's also hard to layer an insulative sock, so they are limited to only warmer days on the water.
 There was also noticeable wear after just a few months of testing.
 We love the stylish look and performance of the women's Loyak.
 It does well in the water, out of the water, and around town.
+If you need a bit more hikability out of your water shoe, the Astral Rassler 2.0 does almost as well as the Loyak but with more burly construction.
+This limited sensitivity a bit, but offers a hardier shoe for side hikes and rougher terrain.

 Read more: Astral Loyak - Women's review